-Reference# Commitment Departmental Lead 1.1.10 We will ensure that residents are informed about the territory's resource development options, including the potential benefits and risks associated with different options.
-ITI 1.1.11 We will complete the Mackenzie Valley Fibre Optic Link in order to help modernize the economy and enable growth in all economic sectors.
-FIN 1.1.12 We will support the growth of Aboriginal business development corporations and the capacity of Aboriginal governments, through the completion and implementation of memoranda of understanding that reflect the economic opportunity objectives found in modern land claims.
-DAAIR 1.2.1 We will expand the agricultural sector by developing and implementing an Agriculture Strategy.
-ITI 1.2.2 We will invest in artist-to-market and product-to-market opportunity chains, with a particular emphasis on making investments that enable the showcasing of art and increase sales at the regional level.
-ITI 1.2.3 We will support the film industry to further develop the skills and competencies of NWT film producers, build infrastructure, assist below-the-line crew and support services, and help develop marketing and communications plans for films made in the NWT.
-ITI 1.2.4 We will finalize and implement the Commercial Fisheries Revitalization Strategy to increase fish production, encourage and mentor new entrants to the Great Slave Lake fishery, negotiate an agreement with the Fresh Water Fish Marketing Corporation to access markets outside of NWT, seek federal funding to build a new fish processing plant in Hay River, and work with the Tu Cho Co-operative to promote and market fish caught in Great Slave Lake.
-ITI 1.2.5 Through agreements with communities, we will help to establish and/ or expand self-sufficient businesses that sell products from renewable resource harvesting.
-ENR 1.2.6 We will help to promote products manufactured in the NWT.
-ITI 1.2.7 We will provide high quality public tourism facilities by developing a plan to invest in the modernization of our parks infrastructure and signage, as well as expand tourism options by building new parks such as the Doi Toh Territorial Park in the Sahtu Region.
-ITI 1.2.8 We will increase exports by working with the tourism, diamonds, and traditional economy sectors to promote NWT products to international markets.
-ITI 1.2.9 We will attract foreign direct investment, and cross-promote minerals, furs, fish, forest products, and tourism to investors and markets.
-ITI 1.2.10 We will build partnerships to expand resources available for community-based traditional economy programs, which could be used to support, amongst other things, local operators, culturally-based tourism, and the conservation economy.
-ENR
+Reference# Departmental Lead Commitment 1.2.2 ITI We will invest in artist-to-market and product-to-market opportunity chains, with a particular emphasis on making investments that enable the showcasing of art and increase sales at the regional level.
+1.2.3 ITI We will support the film industry to further develop the skills and competencies of NWT film producers, build infrastructure, assist below-the-line crew and support services, and help develop marketing and communications plans for films made in the NWT.
+1.2.4 ITI We will finalize and implement the Commercial Fisheries Revitalization Strategy to increase fish production, encourage and mentor new entrants to the Great Slave Lake fishery, secure and build access to local and new markets for fishers, build a new fish processing plant in Hay River, and work with the Tu Cho Cooperative to promote and market fish caught in Great Slave Lake.
+1.2.5 ENR Through agreements with communities, we will help to establish and/or expand self-sufficient businesses that sell products from renewable resource harvesting.
+1.2.6 ITI We will develop a northern manufacturing strategy in collaboration with industry and the NWT's Manufacturers' Association to expand the manufacturing sector, identify potential areas of growth, promote and market products manufactured in the NWT and aid in the professional and technological advancement of the industry.
+1.2.7 We will expand tourism options and provide high quality public facilities by: ITI ♦ Expanding and modernizing our parks infrastructure and signage.
+ITI/INF ◊ Improving road side facilities along remote highways.
+ITI ♦ Building new parks such as Doi'Toh Territorial Park in the Sahtu Region.
+1.2.8 ITI We will increase exports by working with the tourism, diamonds, and traditional economy sectors to promote NWT products to international markets.
+1.2.9 ITI We will attract foreign direct investment, and cross-promote minerals, furs, fish, forest products, and tourism to investors and markets.
+1.2.10 ENR We will build partnerships to expand resources available for community-based traditional economy programs, which could be used to support, amongst other things, local operators, culturally-based tourism, and the conservation economy.